walkerRnD/codebuff/npm-app/knowledge.md

 - `read_files`: Reads contents of specified files.
 - `scrape_web_page`: Retrieves content from a given URL.
-- `search_manifold_markets`: Searches for relevant prediction markets.
 - `run_terminal_command`: Executes shell commands in the user's terminal.

-These tools extend Manicode's capabilities, allowing it to gather information and perform actions beyond simple code manipulation.
+These tools extend Codebuff's capabilities, allowing it to gather information and perform actions beyond simple code manipulation.

 ## Error Handling